WebOrigami/docs/src/content/concepts/templates.md

 {{ samples.ori/templates/teamList.orit/ }}
 ```

 The `teamList.orit` file defines an outer template that includes an `<ul>` tag.
-Inside that, a substitution calling `@map/values` appears, which maps the array of people in `teamData.yaml` to a set of HTML fragments using a nested template with an `<li>` tag.
+Inside that, a substitution calling `@map` appears, which maps the array of people in `teamData.yaml` to a set of HTML fragments using a nested template with an `<li>` tag.

 ### How maps work

 Web Origami templates don't treat such maps specially.
-Rather, the `@map/values` function is returning a tree of HTML fragments that are concatenated into the text output.
+Rather, the `@map` function is returning a tree of HTML fragments that are concatenated into the text output.

-In the above example, the `@map/values` function maps an array of people to HTML fragments.
+In the above example, the `@map` function maps an array of people to HTML fragments.
 The transformation can be visualized like this:

 <div class="sideBySide">
   <figure>